It is one of the most discussed subject between the practitioners of Yoga, which stoked the amber, out of which evolved a fierce debate.

 However, Americans prefer to look at Yoga as the legacy of a timeless, spiritual Indian Wisdom, owing to the consideration of Hindusim as a polytheistic faith of “castes, cows and curry"

-New York Times quoted Aseem Shukla, the foundation's co-founder, as saying.
+New York Times quoted Aseem Shukla, the foundation's co-founder,

 "In a way our issue is that yoga has thrived, but Hinduism has lost control of the brand," t